 Lene Tuaua is a proud American.

-But because he was born in American Samoa, the federal government does not recognize him as a citizen.
+But because he was born in American Samoa, the Obama administration does not recognize him as a citizen.
 Instead, he is labeled with the subordinate status of “non-citizen national.”

 American Samoa has been a part of the United States for 112 years.
 It has the highest rate of military service of any jurisdiction in America, yet Americans born there are required to naturalize in order to be recognized as citizens.

-Mr. Tuaua, along with seven other people born in American Samoa and the Samoan Federation of America, is defending his family’s right to citizenship in federal court.
+Mr. Tuaua, along with four other people born in American Samoa and the Samoan Federation of America, is defending his family’s right to citizenship in federal court.

 The case is currently on appeal to the D.C.
 Circuit.